Croydon railway station, Melbourne: History

-On 29 July 2021, the Level Crossing Removal Project announced that the Coolstore Road level crossing will be grade separated by 2025, with a rail bridge to be built over the road.
+On 29 July 2021, the Level Crossing Removal Project announced that the Coolstore Road level crossing will be grade separated by 2025, with a 687 metre long rail bridge to be built over the road.
 The level crossing removal will also involve the construction of a new station.
 On 6 August 2022, early concept designs were released.
+In March 2023, construction on the project began.